thebracket/rf-signals/README.md

 In your project directory, type `cd terrain-cooker`.
 Then run the conversion with `cargo run --release`.
 It will evaluate all `.las` files in the LIDAR folder, reading `.hgt` files from your heightmap directory and spit out `bheat` tiles.
 BHeat tiles start with a heightmap derived from your `hgt` files - and then adjust ground height and add terrain clutter heights from LiDAR files.
 This is an additive process: you can re-run it with new LiDAR data whenever you want, and the new data will be merged in.

+## Add in your Google maps key

+In `bracket-heat`, create a file named `gmap_key.txt` and paste your Google Maps API key into it.
+I didn't want to give you mine!

 ## Setup your WISP Information

 1. Change to the `bracket-heat` directory.